mokafolio/Tarp/README.md

 ```
 Check out *HelloWorld.c* in the examples folder for the full source of this example using *OpenGL* and *GLFW*.

-Building the examples
+Building the examples using CMake
 --------
-You need *CMake* to build the examples.
 ```
 cd Tarp
 mkdir build